zenbitETH/startupchain/docs/general/dashboard-auth-ens-plan.md

 ## 3. Linear-style Backlog
 gertsio: Part 3 after 1 and 2 completion
+AI: Sounds good—once guardrails/assumptions are approved I’ll rephrase this backlog into numbered GitHub Issues and reference them here so we keep everything in sync.

 ### Epic A — Privy Auth Hardening
 - **A1**: Refactor providers so Privy wraps the entire app tree with SSR support (follow `docs/auth.md` guardrails).
 Audit that `login()` only comes from Privy hooks.